Search This Blog

 At election time

 As mentioned above, one of Henry's most eye catching roles was the one of returning officer.
 He took this on in 1836 and continued it for decades.
 This involved him taking the official public nominations for "right and proper persons" to represent the borough in parliament.
 Special hustings were erected outside the town hall/ Crown in Market Square for this to take place.
 If only as many candidates were bought forward (and seconded) as there were seats, this was straightforward.
 If not, a show of hands in favour of each would be M.P was requested.
 Henry had the job of deciding if two people had a clear majority of support.
 If not, he would declare a poll was necessary, and formal voting would take place on another day shortly after.
 If Henry's decision was disputed by either side, a poll could also be requested by those present.
 I don't think the show of hands ever actually settled the election, it was more of a formality.
-Henry usually have some speech appealing for calm and good conduct.
+Henry usually gave some speech appealing for calm and good conduct.
 He was present on the platform throughout voting and supervised the recording of each eligible persons vote in the poll book.
 He then had to announce the winner.
-The actual voting part of the day was usually accompanied by some shouting and jostling but the real trouble generally began once the victor cane forward.
-I don't think Henry was ever injured as a result, but as missles were recorded as thrown at the stage more than once, he may have just learned when to make a speedy exit.
+The actual voting part of the day was usually accompanied by some shouting and jostling but the real trouble generally began once the victor came forward.
+I don't think Henry was ever injured as a result, but as missiles were recorded as thrown at the stage more than once, he may have just learned when to make a speedy exit.
 Winners and losers almost always make a point of thanking Henry for his even handed behaviour and diligence in this position.

 Henry himself was not prevented from engaging in political causes.
 In 1867 he was present at a reform meeting at The Greyhound Inn.
 Almost all those publicly recorded as attending were non conformists.
 He put forward a proposition that the franchise should be extended to the working class and that there should be a clamp down on voter intimidation and bribery.
 This was unanimously carried.
 In particular Henry wanted to see those accused of either offering bribes or accepting them punished properly.
 Other votes were to support the use of a secret ballot.